OWASP/owasp-mastg/Document/0x05b-Reverse-Engineering-and-Tampering.md

 APKTool is a mandatory utility for dealing with APK archives.
 It can extract and disassemble resources directly from the APK archive, and can disassemble Java bytecode to SMALI.
 It also allows you to reassemble the APK package, which is useful for patching and making changes to the Manifest.

-- Androguard
-- ADB
-- DexDump
-- dex2jar

 #### Commercial Tools

-##### Disassemblers and Decompilers
+###### JEB

+ JEB, a commercial decompiler, packs all the functionality needed for static and dynamic analysis of Android apps into a convenient all-in-one package, is reasonably reliable and you get quick support.
+It has a built-in debugger, which allows for an efficient workflow – setting breakpoints directly in the decompiled (and annotated sources) is invaluable, especially when dealing with ProGuard-obfuscated bytecode.
+Of course convenience like this doesn’t come cheap - at $90 / month for the standard license, JEB isn’t exactly a steal.

 ###### IDA Pro

 IDA Pro understands ARM, MIPS and of course Intel ELF binaries, plus it can deal with Java bytecode.
 It also comes with remote debuggers for both Java applications and native processes.
 With its capable disassembler and powerful scripting and extension capabilities, IDA Pro works great for static analysis of native programs and libraries.
 However, the static analysis facilities it offers for Java code are somewhat basic – you get the SMALI disassembly but not much more.
 There’s no navigating the package and class structure, and some things (such as renaming classes) can’t be done which can make working with more complex Java apps a bit tedious.

-###### JEB

-This is where dedicated Java de-compilers become useful.
-JEB, a commercial decompiler, outs all the functionality one might need in a convenient-to-use all-in-one package, is reasonably reliable and you get quick support.
-It also has a built-in debugger, which allows for an efficient workflow – setting breakpoints directly in the annotated sources is invaluable, especially when dealing with ProGuard-obfuscated bytecode.
-Unfortunately, convenience like this doesn’t come cheap - at $90 / month for the standard license, JEB isn’t exactly a steal.

 ##### Reverse Engineering Frameworks